 Secondly, sauna will enhance your blood circulation.
 This oxygenates your cells and helps your liver to remove toxins from your bloodstream.
 Supporting your liver is a crucial part of beating your Candida overgrowth.

 Lastly, the higher body temperature encouraged by the sauna actually helps to kill viruses and pathogens within your body.
 Viruses have a lower heat tolerance than the other cells in your body, so the higher temperature is actually assisting your immune system.
 Additionally, higher temperature enhances metabolic processes within your body – this can help with things like healing and cell repair.

 How to do your Sauna Therapy

 Here are a couple of things to keep in mind.
-Don’t stay in a sauna for more than 30 minutes, and make sure the temperature stays below 100 degrees (43 degrees Celsius).
+Don’t stay in a sauna for more than 30 minutes, and make sure the temperature stays at a comfortable level.
 Drink two glasses of water before you start your sauna, and avoid heavy meals for at least an hour beforehand.